zhanzhengxiang/smartdevicelink/README.md

 ###How to enable the log
 Append "-DDEBUG_ON -DDEBUG_MB_ON" to CMAKE_CXX_FLAGS in SDL_Core/CMakeList.txt

 Repeate above procedure

+Logs are diffused to 3 ways - stdout, SmartDeviceLinkCore.log, and SmartDeivceLinkCoreWarn.log

 How to test via WIFI
 ======================